Mohammedia: Subdivisions

 The province is divided administratively into the following:

 Demographics

-The population of Mohammédia is growing at a fast rate.
+The population of Mohammedia is growing at a fast rate.
 The city, which had a population of only 500 people in 1914, is currently home to about 204,000 people.
-The population of the prefecture of Mohammédia is estimated at 336,000 inhabitants with an average population density of 5000 PD/km2.
+The population of the prefecture of Mohammedia is estimated at 336,000 inhabitants with an average population density of 5000 PD/km2.

 All population groups of the Moroccan Kingdom are represented in this region.
-The first inhabitants of the city were the Zenata tribes, of which only few remain, divided territorially between Mohammédia and neighboring prefectures.
+The first inhabitants of the city were the Zenata tribes, of which only few remain, divided territorially between Mohammedia and neighboring prefectures.
 Another Arab tribe of Mauritania, called Mjedba, settled between Fédala and Mediouna three centuries ago and are now twice as many as Zenata.